The Best Essential Oils For Anxiety

 Using Essential Oils

 One thing to note is that essential oils are not actually oil, as they do not contain the same fats that would constitute actual oils.
 This typically gives their consistency much thinner bodies than actual oils.
 Instead, they are the condensed particles of plants in a liquid form that provide mental and physical health benefits.
 As the particles are microscopic, they absorb into the skin rapidly and many oils can cross the blood-brain barrier for optimal health.
-The health benefits that essential oils provide are quite varied including brain function enhancement, mood elevation, hormone balancing, mental and physical fatigue buster, mental clarity, and lessen stress.
+The health benefits that the best essential oils for anxiety provide are quite varied including brain function enhancement, mood elevation, hormone balancing, mental and physical fatigue buster, mental clarity, and lessen stress.

 While some essential oils can be applied to the skin undiluted, the mass majority are diluted with a high-quality carrier oil or should be mixed with an oil that is good for the skin such as jojoba, almond or coconut oil.
 While most essential oils can be ingested, they may also be diluted in another agent such as a large cup of water or tea.
 It is always a good idea to test an oil before using by applying a drop or two to a small piece of cotton then rubbing that on the inside of the arm.
 If there is no irritation after a few hours then you are probably not allergic to the oil.
 Pay attention to ‘hot’ oils: for example, cinnamon and clove bud.

-The Best Essential Oils For Easing Anxiety
+The Best Essential Oils For Anxiety Relief

 Lavender essential oil has a sweet floral scent.
 Lavender is from Latin meaning “to wash”.
 It is the most versatile of all oils.
 Every home should have Lavender on hand as it can be used for almost everything, with it’s analgesic, antibacterial, antiseptic and anti-infection properties.
 It originates from the Old World and grows abundantly in many countries.
 Lavender is beloved as the oil of choice for calming and relaxation.
 It soothes panic attacks, tense muscles, depression and agitation.
 Spray on a pillow for a sound sleep or inhale for calming relief.
 It is a comforting oil, bringing us out of our aloneness.